 Package name Remarks

 alsa-lib

 audit-libs

 cyrus-sasl-lib

+gdb Required to run FJQSS.

 pcp-system-tools Required when using parallel scan.

 glibc

 glibc.i686

+iputils Required for Mirroring Controller.

 libnsl2

-1.1 .
 Provides collation support.

 libicu Install 60.x.

+Package name Remarks

 libgcc

 libmemcached Required when using Pgpool-II.

 libstdc++

 libtool-ltdl Required when using ODBC drivers.

-llvm Version 8.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
-Install the "llvm-libs" exposed by Application Streams.
+llvm Versions 9.0.x, 8.0.x, or 7.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).

+Install the package that contains libLLVM-9.so, libLLVM-8.so, or libLLVM-7.so.

+For example, version 9.0.x of "llvm-libs" published with Application Streams includes libLLVM-9.so.

+By default, version 8.0.x is used.

+If you use a version other than 8.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.

+For example, use llvmjit-vsn9 when using version 9.0.x.

 FUJITSU Enterprise Postgres 12 uses runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

-Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about
+Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

-Package name Remarks

-runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

 ncurses-libs

 net-tools

 nss-softokn-freebl

 pam Required when using PAM authentication.

 perl-libs Required when using PL/Perl.
 Install 5.26.

 python3 Required when using PL/Python based on Python 3.
 Install 3.7.x.

 redhat-lsb

+rsync Required when using Pgpool-II.

+sysstat Required when using FJQSS.
+Set up the sar command after installation.

 libselinux Required for sepgsql.

-tcl Required when using PL/Tcl.
+tel Required when using PL/Tcl.
 Install 8.6.

 unzip

 xz-libs

 zlib